addiscent/php-server-mon-sys/README.md

 Above, the "/3" after the asterisk tells _Cron_ to execute the monitored servers' online history update every 3 minutes.
 You may change that number to, e.g., "/5" or "/15", or some other number of minutes, 2 through 59.
 If you want the history updated every minute, do not use "/1"; instead, use asterisk (*) by itself, that is, simply delete the "/3".

-After editing the _etc-cron.d-tab-for-phpfpm.txt_ file, the PHP-FPM Docker container image must be rebuilt, and then the _Php-Server-Mon-Sys_ restarted.
+After editing the _etc-cron.d-tab-for-phpfpm.txt_ file, the PHP-FPM Docker container image must be rebuilt, and then _Php-Server-Mon-Sys_ restarted.
 Do so using the following commands:

-    $ ./build-php-fpm.sh   # rebuild the php-fpm docker container
+    $ sudo ./build-php-fpm.sh   # must use sudo or otherwise have superuser power

     $ docker-compose up -d  # restarts the Php-Server-Mon-Sys system